Hockey players have their own language. Learn to speak hockey talk and be a true player.

 The first thing that immediately becomes altered in the hockey world is everyone’s name.
 This is usually done by cropping a last name and adding a “Y” or an “ER” at the end of it.
 For example, if your name is Ryan Jones, you soon become “Jonesy.”
 If your name is Jordan Long, you become “Longer.”
 This gives teammates a quick and easy handle when they are shouting out for each other on the ice during a game.

-Also, it is quite easy in hockey to be given a nickname (Usually something recognizing an embarrassing moment or aspect of one’s life), which ends up sticking.
+Also, it is quite easy for a hockey player to be given a nickname (usually something recognizing an embarrassing moment or aspect of one’s life), which ends up sticking.
 One year I played with a guy who used to always end up on the receiving end of massive hits at least three or four times a game.
 We used to say he got run over more than a speed bump at the mall on Boxing Day.
 Soon his nickname became “Speed Bump,” and was quickly shortened to “Bump.”
 Another guy I played with was called “Boobs” because he loved girls with big breasts (it isn’t always something clever; I mean we’re talking about hockey players here).

-Nicknames aside, hockey is full of strange pseudonyms and slang that can make for a pretty confusing conversation to an outsider.
+Nicknames aside, hockey talk is full of strange pseudonyms and slang that can make for a pretty confusing conversation to an outsider.
 Below is a list of words and definitions that are often heard in the hockey world:

 The A The AHL (American Hockey League)

-Agitator One who plays on the edge and tries to get under opponents’ skin by playing dirty and trash talking.
-Also referred to as a “Pest.”
+Agitator One who plays on the edge and tries to get under opponents’ skin by playing dirty and trash talking (also referred to as a “Pest”)